-Kasni is just one among 75,000 children enrolled in GFA’s Bridge of Hope Program.
-Through Bridge of Hope, these children and their families are finding a new way of life—a life that leads to hope and a door out of poverty.
+Kasni is just one among 75,000 children enrolled in GFA’s Child Sponsorship Program.
+Through the Child Sponsorship Program, these children and their families are finding a new way of life—a life that leads to hope and a door out of poverty.

 Efforts to Reduce Poverty Through Education

 Overwhelming evidence of education’s effectiveness in reducing poverty has prompted massive efforts around the world to make quality education available to everyone—especially to the poor.

 These efforts range from large-scale endeavors like those of UNICEF and Global Partnership for Education, to family-run schools and volunteer-led tutoring.
 Although the groups are different in size, they have one significant component in common: people who are doing what they can to help the needy children in their sphere.

 GFA World (GFA) is just one of those players, yet God is using this one organization to impact thousands of lives.
 GFA’s Child Sponsorship Program began in 2004 and was designed to help transform the lives of children who live in poverty.
 Recognizing the broad reach poverty has on families and children, Child Sponsorship Program takes a holistic approach to education, investing in the minds, emotions and bodies of the students.
 Food, clothing, encouragement, medical care and times of childhood fun all work together to build into the students’ lives and prepare them to be valuable citizens in their countries.